 It can be difficult to know whether your employer has terminated you for legitimate reasons or for illegal ones.
-Based on our extensive experience litigating such matters, we can advise you regarding whether your termination was unlawful and help you decide if you should bring a lawsuit against your former employer.
+Based on our extensive experience in employment law, we can advise you regarding whether your termination was unlawful or not.
+With our guidance you can better understand your rights and options.
 Contact our office for more information and to see if you have a potential case.